BWibo/3dcitydb-mkdocs/docs/partners/vcs.md

 ![Digital Twin Bremen](assets/vcs-digital-twin-bremen.png)
 /// figure-caption
-The Urban Digital Twin of the City Of Bremen, managed with 3DCityDB and visualized with VC Map.
+The Urban Digital Twin of the City Of Bremen, managed with 3DCityDB and visualized in VC Map.
 ///

-## Urban Simulations – Data-Driven Planning Certainty
+## Urban Simulations – Data-Driven Decision Support

 VCS supports simulations for solar potential analysis, flood risk assessment, urban climate studies, and hazard analysis, such as detecting and neutralizing unexploded ordnance.
 These models provide critical data and insights on